Memal7/terraform-azure/README.md

 ---

-## Terraform core components
-- **Executable:** A single binary file which contains all core functionality of Terraform.
-This is the file, that you download.
-- **Configuration files:** Contains all configurations or defined infrastructure resources.
-There can be 1 or more such files (with .tf extension) in a Terraform directory.
-- **Provider plugins:** Interacts with many provider services (e.g. Azure) via thier APIs.
-- **State data**: Contains informations about the current state of the deployed infrastructure resources (with .tfstate extension).

----

 ## Terraform workflow
 - **configuration files:** Define your resources
 - **terraform init:** Initialize configuration files inside current directory and download the provider plugin from Terraform Registry